Biographical

 I was educated at the University of Patras, Greece, in Electrical and Computer

-in Teaching and Learning in Higher Education from Brunel University,
+Learning in Higher Education from Brunel University, UK.

-UK.
-I have been teaching and researching in the area of Intelligent Adaptive
+I have been teaching and researching in the area of data-driven modelling and

-and Learning Systems since 1993.
-My research activities fall under the umbrella
+machine learning since 1993.
+My research activities fall under the umbrella of

-of intelligent technologies involving key information processing methods such
+intelligent technologies and involve key data and information processing paradigms,

-of intelligent systems that exhibit different levels of learning, seamlessly
+is the development of intelligent machines that exhibit different levels of

-capabilities, and can handle uncertainty which is inherent in complex
+learning from data capabilities, and can handle uncertainty which is inherent

-environments.
-The above constitute a conceptual framework within which more
+in complex environments.
+The above constitute a conceptual framework within

-specific methodological topics are pursued, and there are several well defined,
+which more specific topics are pursued, and there are several well defined,

 coherent research streams: